 Hello and thank you for taking the time to read this!
 We are the Silicon Valley chapter of the Democratic Socialists of America.
 We promote democracy in not just our political system, but also within our economic system.
 We ultimately wish to see the dispersal of the hierarchical capitalist system we currently inhabit and to institute a more democratic, more co-operative, and less exploitative economic and political society.
 We are working on various projects centered around environmental justice, criminal justice reform, Medicare For All, intersectional feminism, and now electoral reform and advocacy.

-This document is our voter guide for the March 3, 2020, primary election.
+This is our voter guide for the 2022 general election.
 This document was vetted and written by the Electoral Working Group, the chapter’s team of election watchers.
 We make our decisions and recommendations through the lens of our ideology, and thus choose the more progressive or socialist-leaning candidates and positions.
-That does mean we will not recommend any Republican or Libertarian candidates as they are opposite of our ideology.
+That does mean we will not recommend any Republican or Libertarian candidates, as they are opposite of our ideology.

 Please note that even though we will recommend a number of Democrats, we are not part of the Democratic Party nor an affiliate of the party.
-Also please note that recommendations are not endorsements; endorsements are voted on by the chapter whole whereas recommendations are just decisions from the Electoral Working Group.
-We have specified on who we have endorsed in the guide.
+Also please note that recommendations are not endorsements; endorsements are voted on by the chapter whole (with a 75%-in-favor requirement) to allow chapter resources to support, whereas recommendations are “better out of a mixed bag.”

 Thank you again for your time!
 Hopefully this guide will be a help to you.
 Remember to vote!